 - Costco settlements for injury and accident cases in Florida

-I am an injury lawyer in Miami that represents people in slip and fall accidents in Florida on cruise ships or boats.
-I also represent people in all types of accidents.
-Check out some of the many Florida injury cases that we have settled, including but not limited to claims for car accidents, slip and falls, and cruise ships accidents.
 We want to represent you if you were injured in an accident in Florida, on a cruise ship or boat.
-If you live in Florida but were injured in another state I may be able to represent you as well.
+If you live in Florida but were injured in another state we may also be able to represent you.

-Call us now at (888) 594-3577 to Get a Free Consultation.
-There are No Fees or Costs Unless We Recover Money.
-Call us 24 hours a day, 7 days a week, and 365 days a year.
-We speak Spanish.
-We invite you to learn more about us.
+Call us now at (888) 594-3577 to find out for FREE if we can represent you.
+We answer calls 24 hours a day, 7 days a week, 365 days a year.